Losing weight is easier in spring. That’s why it’s the right time to go on a diet – breaking latest news-breakinglatest.news-Breaking Latest News

 More water

 Just as happens with food, drinks also become lighter in spring and summer and, thanks to the rise in temperature, the need for stay hydrated.
-If your goal is weight loss, iced green tea should become the drink of choice because the catechins in it have been associated with increased fat burning, hunger control, and weight loss.
+If weight loss is your goal, iced green tea should become your beverage of choice because the catechins in it have been associated with increased fat burning, hunger control, and weight loss.
 The only caveat is not to exceed with the sugar, opting instead for fresh mint.
 And juices or smoothies also deserve equal attention, which represent an intelligent choice (only if they are not full of calories, so as not to nullify the healthy effect).